 Food and new ingredients became really exciting, gluttonous and flavourful adventures – I fell in love with my kitchen again.

-I joined Twitter, watched Bite Size Vegan and James Aspey videos, I was hungry for information.
-Instagram, home of the food photo movement, was also a godsend and host of endless inspiration, product finds and new meal ideas.
+I joined Twitter, watched Bite Size Vegan videos and read books on animal liberation, I was hungry for information.
+Instagram, home of the food photo movement, was also a godsend and host of endless inspiration, product finds and new meal ideas, not that being vegan is just about food!

 Meals became days which became weeks, and I realised I was actually doing it and not missing any animal products whatsoever.
 When you know how those products get to your plate, they lose their appeal pretty darn quickly.
 Food and new ingredients became really exciting, gluttonous and flavourful adventures – I fell in love with my kitchen again.